 K-Smile - campaign by the KTO for Visit Korea Year, which lasted from 2016 to 2018

-K-snack - located on the menu at YG Republique's pub
+K-snack - located on the menu at YG Republique's pub and this deal

 K-soap opera - used mostly colloquially as a synonym for K-drama; mentioned in promotional materials about KCON, as seen here

 K-social brands - the name of a KOTRA event in New York

 K-software - taken from K-Software Forum also mentioned here

 K-solar - taken from the K-Solar League also mentioned by Krenewables

 K-Solution - taken from the K-Solution Fair as seen here and here